Useful InfoFAQs, Getting There and more

 I’m not a student or teacher: can I still attend?

-Yes, we’d be delighted to welcome scientists, science communicators and other interested adults – please register in the usual way.
+Yes, we’d be delighted to welcome scientists, science communicators and other interested adults – please apply for a guest ticket.
 If numbers are tight the priority must go to the students.

 What is the timing of the conference?

-The main conference runs from 10:00 (doors open 09:45) till 18:30.
-If you are presenting a poster you need to arrive at 9.00 to set up and be filmed.
+The main conference runs from 10:00 (doors open 09:00) till 17:00.
+If you are presenting a poster you need to arrive at 9.00 to set up.
 There is a dinner in the evening for invited guests.
+We recommend all delegates arrive as soon as possible after 09.00 to avoid a last-minute registration bottleneck.

 Where is the conference?